 In everything she did, Mrs. Arabella D. Huntington had great “Southern Charm”.
 In her mansion’s decor, her tablescapes, her Southern hospitality, her flowers, her Southern food, & her gracious Southern entertainment style.
 The way is which she did everything to make life wonderful for her two Huntington husbands & her son, Archer Huntington.
 Her job was to make her family content, happy, & well fed.
 She was married to Collis P. Huntington (1884-1900) & Henry E. “Edwards” Huntington (1913-1924).

-You can’t take the “south” out of a Southern women, it doesn’t matter where she lived.
+You can’t take the “south” out of a Southern women, it doesn’t matter where she lives.
 Mrs. Arabella Huntington was a perfect Southern hostess & entertainer.
-Always making sure her husband(s) & their guests or houseguests were as comfortable as possible.
-In New York City , the Collis Huntingtons sometimes entertained 24-30 guests for sit-down formal dinners; more guests for receptions and at-home teas.
+Always making sure her husband(s) & their guests & houseguests were as comfortable as possible.
+In New York City , the Collis Huntingtons sometimes entertained 24-30 guests for sit-down formal dinners in the “East Salon”; more guests for receptions & “at-home” teas.

 In 1913, after Mr. & Mrs. Henry E. & Arabella Huntington got married in Paris, France, he wrote a lovely letter to his sister, Caroline Holladay, stating how kind Belle was to him: